Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

     --image-name -n    : [Required] The name of the image being created.
     --image-description: Description of the image.
     --image-type       : The image type to create.
-Defaults to "Docker".
-    -v                 : Verbosity flag.
+Default: **Docker** -v                 : Verbosity flag.

 Registered Manifest Arguments
-    --manifest-id      : [Required] Id of previously registered manifest to use in image creation.
+    --manifest-id      : [Required] ID of previously registered manifest to use in image creation.

 Unregistered Manifest Arguments
     --conda-file -c    : Path to Conda Environment file.